Riders flock to Milwaukee for Harley-Davidson's 110th anniversary

 | MILWAUKEE

-MILWAUKEE Tens of thousands of motorcycle enthusiasts have roared into Milwaukee to celebrate the 110th anniversary of Harley-Davidson Co, but few traveled as far as Chai Chua.
+MILWAUKEE Tens of thousands of motorcycle enthusiasts have roared into Milwaukee to celebrate the 110th anniversary of Harley-Davidson Co, but few travelled as far as Chai Chua.

 The 46-year-old business owner bid farewell to his wife and three children in Brunei about a week ago and set off with seven of his closest friends.
 They flew to Los Angeles, then hopped on rented Harley-Davidson motorcycles and headed to the Midwestern state.